Taylor Aylmer: Racing Louisville FC

 On July 20, 2023, NWSL club Racing Louisville FC signed Aylmer to a short-term national team replacement player contract.
 She made her Louisville debut in an NWSL Challenge Cup match against the Houston Dash on July 29.
 The very next match, Aylmer picked up a suspension after receiving two yellow cards in a loss to the Kansas City Current, although Louisville still managed to advanced to the Challenge Cup semifinals.
 Aylmer made two more appearances with Louisville, both in the regular season, before her short-term contract expired.

 Spokane Zephyr FC

 On May 21, 2024, Aylmer signed with Spokane Zephyr FC for the inaugural season of the USL Super League.
 She played in the team's inaugural match, a 1–1 draw with Brooklyn FC.
 Aylmer missed the following three games due to an injury, but in her return match, she scored her first goal with Spokane as the Zephyr drew with DC Power FC.

 Lexington SC

 Aylmer transferred to Lexington SC on July 2, 2025.
-She debuted for the club on August 23, starting and playing all 90 minutes of Lexington's season-opening draw with Fort Lauderdale United FC.
+She was named team captain for the 2025–26 season, debuting in the club's season-opening draw with Fort Lauderdale United on August 23.
+She earned first-team All-League honors after leading Lexington, who finished last the previous season, to win the Players' Shield with the best record in the league.
+In the playoffs, she captained the squad to a 3–1 win over the Carolina Ascent in the final, raising the trophy as Lexington become the first team to complete the league double.